 - Learn how to articulate a thesis, organize points in support of that thesis, develop those points, and address the audience appropriately.

-Online Course and Seminar Work (approximately 7 hours online; 3 hours in-class; 3-5 hours study time per week)
+Optional Online Course Work (approximately 7 hours online; 3-5 hours study time per week)

 The amount of coursework done online in graduate-level programs is increasing.
 This online course component allows you to become more familiar with online learning and what is required to be successful.
-Study an online course that matches your academic interests, and with other IGSPP students, attend weekly seminars led by a UBC academic tutor who specializes in that discipline.
+Study an online course that matches your academic interests.
 Courses on edX®, also known as massive online open courses (MOOCs), allow you to study subjects from the best universities in the world.

 Choose from four streams:

-Examples of edX courses used in IGSPP seminars
+Examples of edX courses introduced in IGSPP seminars

 Arts, Social Sciences and Humanities